Skip to content

 • Don’t ignore or minimize the problem and its warning signs.

 • Don’t try to control.
-Your task is to help them come to their own realization that some things must change.
+Your task is to help them come to their own realization that the eating disorder is interfering with the life they want to live.

 • Don’t get involved in endless conversations about weight, food, and calories.
 These discussions are usually unproductive.
-Help them identify the consequences of their choices and the benefits of change.
+Help them identify the ways the eating disorder impacts their mood, energy, and relationships.
+Focus on the benefits of recovery.

 • Don’t let the eating disorder always decide when, what, and where you will eat.
 Eat together and try to keep to a normal meal schedule.
-Constantly adapting to the demands of the eating disorder may keep them from recognizing that something is seriously wrong.
+Constantly adapting to the demands of the eating disorder may keep your loved one from recognizing that something is seriously wrong.

 When to Call an Eating Disorder Professional